 Several (this being a roguelike, after all), but a special mention goes to the Octos, who occasionally decide to spam painful aethereal bolts at you while you're running away.

 Eelys are these early game.
-They show up in bodies of water and almost alwatys a reasonable distance away from you when you enter their room.
+They show up in bodies of water and almost always a reasonable distance away from you when you enter their room.
 They spit powerful acid bolts which can end your run depressingly quick.
 Usually, they don't show up until level 4, but if you're unlucky, these bastards can show up in one room on Level 1.

 Even worse are enemies and traps that can Corrupt your equipment, reducing their bonus to the point of being detrimental to your stats.
 Special mention should be given to Diggle Archmages, who can Corrupt your equipments at range (others Corrupt at melee range and can be kited around), and come by the dozen in Diggle Hell.
 Make sure to have 100% Magic Reflection when you face them.

 According to the Gaslamp Games forums, the Egyptian Magic skill is this, to the point where it's been nerfed by a patch almost immediately after it came out.
 It still is incredibly powerful though.
 Thus, some people reported cleaning level 15 zoos with ease, by way of fully-glyphed sandstorms.

 Necronomeconomics is meant to have great effects balanced by debuffs and damage after casting... except the damage can be prevented by just a few points of necromancy resistance, and the last three levels of the skill GRANT necromancy resist and have disproportionately small costs for their effect.
 The fourth skill on a good tank build allows you to survive in melee combat indefinitely and costs next to nothing, and the last skill does huge damage over time to a huge area that'll take out most groups of monsters in one shot in exchange for a few dozen turns of marginally weaker magic.